Continuing Education Accountability & Credibility Policy

 A. A course coordinator or designee will visit 50 percent of off-campus and 25 per-cent of on-campus Occupational Extension and Literacy classes at least once during each semester.
 Classes which are offered via distance education technology must be visited in the same proportion that other continuing education classes are required to be visited.
 Classes that meet 12 hours or less, Self-Supporting classes, and Community Service classes are excluded from the visitation requirement.

-B. An SCC Vice President or a designated Associate Vice President will visit 10 percent of off-campus Occupational Extension and Literacy classes each semester with no pre-notification of these visits.
+B. An SCC Associate Vice President or a designated Dean will visit 10 percent of off-campus Occupational Extension and Literacy classes each semester with no pre-notification of these visits.
 An off-campus class is defined as “any class not held in institutionally owned or leased property or a center under the supervision of a resident supervisor/director who is on-site during the entire period the instruction is taking place therein”.
 It may also refer to classes which are offered via distance education.

 STUDENT MEMBERSHIP VERIFICATION